 Bird Marella principal Hernán Vera recently teamed up with David Berg and the firm of Berg & Androphy to prevail in a federal trade dress action on behalf of their client, Globefill Incorporated.
 The jury’s unanimous verdict in favor of Globefill was entered on March 29, 2017.

 Globefill is the maker of Crystal Head Vodka, the original and award-winning product sold in a clear, skull-shaped bottle designed by internationally acclaimed artist John Alexander.
-The Canadian company was founded by legendary actor Dan Aykrody, John Alexander, and Managing Partner Jonathan Hemi.
+The Canadian company was founded by legendary actor Dan Aykroyd, John Alexander, and Managing Partner Jonathan Hemi.

 Globefill filed suit in 2010 in the Central District of California against Elements Spirits, the manufacturer of a copycat, skull-shaped product named Kah Tequila.